stachyris/ShoAlb_Ref_Genome/README.md

     - **07b-SCAFFOLDING** : Minimizer map based assembly scaffolding using long reads.

-    - **07c-PSUEDOMOLECULE** : Reference assisted assembly scaffolding to generate psuedomolecule/psuedochromosomes using Zebra Finch reference genome.
+    - **07c-PSEUDOMOLECULE** : Reference assisted assembly scaffolding to generate pseudomolecule/pseudochromosomes using Zebra Finch reference genome.

     - **08-FINAL** : Custom python scripts to rename the scaffolds of nuclear  and mitogenome assemblies.

     - **09-ANNOTATE**
-        -  **01_repeat_masking** : Scripts to build species specific repeat libray and soft masking the genome using RepeatMasker.
+        -  **01_repeat_masking** : Scripts to build species specific repeat library and soft masking the genome using RepeatMasker.

-        - **02_gene_prediction** : ab inito gene prediction and annotation based on the multiple gene annotations tools.
+        - **02_gene_prediction** : ab initio gene prediction and annotation based on the multiple gene annotations tools.

     - **10-UCEs** : Scripts to isolate Ultra Conserved Elements as a measure of QC for genome completeness following Phyluce Tutorial III.

-    - **11-GENOME-SYNTENY** : Genome-genome alignment using Nucmer module and visulization of the scaffold synteny using R.
+    - **11-GENOME-SYNTENY** : Genome-genome alignment using Nucmer module and visualization of the scaffold synteny using R.